Peter Robinson (novelist)

 Peter Robinson (17 March 1950 – 4 October 2022) was a British-born Canadian crime writer who was best known for his crime novels set in Yorkshire featuring Inspector Alan Banks.
 He also published a number of other novels and short stories, as well as some poems and two articles on writing.

 Early life

 Robinson was born in Armley, Leeds, on 17 March 1950.
 His father, Clifford, worked as a photographer; his mother, Miriam (Jarvis), was a homemaker.
-Robinson studied English literature at the University of Leeds, graduating with a Bachelor of Arts with honours.
-He then emigrated to Canada in 1974 to continue his studies, obtaining a Master of Arts in English and Creative Writing from the University of Windsor, with Joyce Carol Oates as his tutor.
-He was later awarded a Doctor of Philosophy in English at York University in 1983.
+Robinson studied English literature at the University of Leeds, graduating with a Bachelor of Arts degree with honours.
+He then emigrated to Canada in 1974 to continue his studies, obtaining a Master of Arts degree in English and Creative Writing from the University of Windsor, with Joyce Carol Oates as his tutor.
+He was later awarded a Doctor of Philosophy degree in English at York University in 1983.

 Career

 Robinson taught at several colleges and universities in Toronto, and the University of Windsor (his alma mater) as writer-in-residence from 1992 to 1993.
 He was best known for the Inspector Banks series of novels set in the fictional Yorkshire town of Eastvale.
 His first novel, Gallows View, was published in 1987.
 It garnered him the Crime Writers of Canada Arthur Ellis Award, which he went on to win six more times during his career.
 The series was eventually translated into twenty languages by the time of his death.
 He also wrote two collections of short stories – Not Safe After Dark (1998) and The Price of Love (2009) – as well as another novel, Caedmon's Song, released in 1990.